JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Winter.md

 ## World Outreach for Urantia Nations

-Indefatigable Normal Ingram traveled with companions Pradhana (Alejandro) Fuchs of Santiago, Chile and Ernesto Maciel Ruiz of Leone, Mexico through Mexico and Latin America in an RV, presenting _The Urantia Book_ to over 38 municipal and national libraries, 20 plus universities and 14 prisons.
+Indefatigable Norman Ingram traveled with companions Pradhana (Alejandro) Fuchs of Santiago, Chile and Ernesto Maciel Ruiz of Leone, Mexico through Mexico and Latin America in an RV, presenting _The Urantia Book_ to over 38 municipal and national libraries, 20 plus universities and 14 prisons.
 In all, 184 books were delivered over several months beginning in August of 1996.
 In Santiago, Chile, they met Eduardo Gulfenbein, an artist whose paintings, sculpture and video animations, says Norman, “reflect the epochal revelations portrayed in _The Urantia Book_.”

 In November 1997 Norman embarked with Dan Roark on a four-week tour of Asia, where they say “thanks to the Fellowship we delivered 120 books to 11 libraries and to at least as many universities.”
 They also thank the Foundation for mailing over 20 hard-cover books to similar Asian institutions.
 Recently, Norman received a letter from author Arthur C. Clarke thanking him and his friends for _The Urantia Book_ they gave him while visiting him in Sri Lanka.
 Clarke, who recently celebrated his 80th birthday, resides in that country.